 The most common is the perinatal form which accounts for 65-90 percent of all cases.
 These children typically appear healthy at birth.
 As a newborn, these infants pass normal-colored stool and are of average weight.
-Between 4-8 weeks of age however, jaundice develops.
+Jaundice develops in the first few weeks of life.

 Embryonic/fetal biliary atresia

 The less-common embryonic or fetal form occurs in 10-35 percent of biliary atresia cases.
 These children are frequently jaundiced as newborns and frequently there are associated birth defects such as abnormalities of the heart, major blood vessels, spleen and intestines.

 Neither form is thought to be inherited.
 Many theories about the causes of biliary atresia have been proposed, but none have been proven.

 The liver, the largest organ in the body, is located on the right side of the abdomen, underneath the ribs and diaphragm and on top of the stomach, right kidney and intestines.
 It is reddish-brown, weighs about 1½ to 2 pounds in a child (depending on age), and holds about 13 percent of the body's blood supply at any given moment.
 It receives oxygenated blood from the hepatic artery and nutrient-rich blood from the hepatic portal vein.